Intro to Interna'l Procurement

 • the United Nations Commission on International Trade Law (UNCITRAL) Model Law on Procurement of Goods, Construction and Services; • the World Trade Organization (WTO) Agreement on Government Procurement; • the procurement rules of selected international finance institutions - the World Bank, the African Development Bank and the Asian Development Bank.

 Beyond examining the contexts and objectives of these procurement regimes, the module will introduce students to the relationships between supranational procurement frameworks and national procurement rules.
-In addition the module will present the students with an opportunity to explore recent regulatory procurement reforms in international and selected national procurement regimes.
+In addition, the module will present the students with an opportunity to explore recent regulatory procurement reforms in international and selected national procurement regimes in relation to sustainable procurement and e-procurement.

 The module involves the study of the main principles, main rules and the functioning of UNCITRAL Model Law on Procurement, the Agreement on Government Procurement (GPA) of the WTO and the procurement rules of selected international finance institutions, all of which have impacted on legal principles in national procurement regimes.
 Students will gain an appreciation of the main features of international procurement regimes and will be provided with an examination of interesting aspects of the legal regimes, through an integrated study of focusing on the political and economic contexts of the rules and important contemporary developments.
 Specifically the course of study will involve examination of: